 Example 2: Behind the nut bending

 Behind the nut bends have been employed by country guitarists forever!
 Often bending by a semi-tone or a tone to create tension and resolution on regular or open string chords.
 However, Jimmy took doing this to a whole new level.

 A great example of this happens in the unaccompanied section of Heartbreaker.
-In my example we are in the key of Gm and the bend goes up by a Major 3rd from C to E. If you use heavy strings be prepared see a few grooves in your fingertips after playing this.
-I think it’s worth the pain, though…
+In this example we are in the key of Gm and the bend goes up by a Major 3rd from C to E. If you use heavy strings be prepared see a few grooves in your fingertips after playing this.
+We think it’s worth the pain, though…

 Example 3: Small bends against an open string